phaustin/quantecon-example/book/docs/python_oop.md

 The end result is that `self` is bound to the instance `c1` inside the function call.

-That\'s why the statement `self.wealth += y` inside `earn` ends up modifying `c1.wealth`.
+That's why the statement `self.wealth += y` inside `earn` ends up modifying `c1.wealth`.

 (oop_solow_growth)=

 ### Example: The Solow Growth Model

-For our next example, let\'s write a simple class to implement the Solow growth model.
+For our next example, let's write a simple class to implement the Solow growth model.

 The Solow growth model is a neoclassical growth model where the amount